 Why Have Performance Reviews?

 All this makes one think that maybe the whole process of performance reviews should be put to rest.
 So why do companies keep mandating performance reviews?
-Well, for starters, they’re a legacy process in most business.
+Well, for starters, they’re a legacy process in most businesses.
 They’ve always been done, so they will continue to be done.
 But that, of course, is not a good reason to keep them.

 Then there’s a legal reason.
 Company lawyers like them in order to evaluate employees against a common metric.
 That helps with liability issues and gives the company a paper trail to support termination or promotion.
 Though even in the legal community, the usefulness of performance reviews is being debated.